Employee productivity is a very important part of any workforce. It serves as a measure of the output work that each

 The lack of physical activity performed during a long day at the desk at work isn’t good for keeping attention spans up.
 Employees need a change of pace to be able to refresh themselves.
 A study has found that those who took a walk during lunch just three times a week for a period of half an hour became more enthusiastic for work and less tense.

-Other research has also suggested that these walks can greatly improve creativity, lead to increases in productivity and that in the long run, those who walk frequently or more often actually preserve more gray matter in their brains.
+Other research has also suggested that these walks can greatly improve creativity, lead to increases in productivity and that in the long run, those who walk frequently or more often actually preserve more grey matter in their brains.
 That’s a lot of benefits from something that seems so simple!

 In previous points, it’s been iterated that social interaction, fresh air, and physical activity are great for employee productivity.
 So why not combine these factors into one and organize outdoor team building events?